Ryōgoku Kokugikan

-The first Ryōgoku Kokugikan
+First Ryōgoku Kokugikan

 History

 The growing popularity of Sumo during the Meiji period led to the building of the original Kokugikan in Ryōgoku.
 Until then, Sumo bouts were performed in temples precincts and depended on the weather.
 In March 1906, the 22nd Imperial Diet decided to build an indoor sumo facility within the precincts of the Ekōin temple in Ryōgoku.
 The task was given to two of the most predominant architects in Japan at the time, Tatsuno Kingo and Kasai Manji (mostly known for the Bank of Japan, the Hamadera Park Station or the Tokyo Station).
 Inspired by western architecture, the building is Japan's first dome-shaped steel framed building.
 Construction began in June 1906 and the arena was quickly nicknamed "big iron umbrella" (大鉄傘, Daitetsusan) because of the large roof resembling a huge umbrella.
 Although it was a Western-style building, the roof imitated the kondo (centerpiece) of Horyuji Temple.
 The opening ceremony was held on June 2, 1909.

 Originally set to be called Shobukan (lit.
 Home of Martial Arts) by the founding committee chairman Itagaki Taisuke, the building took the name of Kokugikan (lit.
 National Sports Hall) thanks to another member of the committee, writer Suiin Emi.

 The arena was thought to accommodate 13,000 people, including about 1,000 square seats.
 The inner diameter of the building was 62m, and the central height was 25m.
 In 1931, the Japan Sumo Association decided to replace the old Irimoya-zukuri style roof of the ring with a Shinmei-zukuri style roof.

 The building of the Ryōgoku Kokugikan consecrated the evolution of Sumo from a Shinto ritual to a national sport.